 Pediatric Director, Hasbro Partial Hospital Program, RI

-Diane was born and raised in Needham.
-She graduated from Amherst College and then attended the Mount Sinai School of Medicine where she was selected to be part of the Humanities and Medicine Program.
+Diane graduated from Amherst College and then attended the Mount Sinai School of Medicine where she was selected to be part of the Humanities and Medicine Program.
 She completed her residency training in pediatrics at Brown University where she first became involved with Reach Out and Read, a nonprofit that gives young children a foundation for success by incorporating books into pediatric care and encouraging families to read aloud together.
 She went on to work as a primary care pediatrician in Roxbury, MA, where she incorporated ROR into the practice and expanded the program to serve a broader age group.

 Since that time, Diane served as the Medical Director for Reach Out and Read RI for over 10 years and is presently on the Medical Advisory Board for the organization.
-Currently the Pediatric Director of the Hasbro Partial Hospital Program, an integrated, family-based day program for children with complex medical and psychological issues, she is also an Associate Clinical Professor of Pediatrics at the Alpert Medical School of Brown University.
+Currently she is the Pediatric Director of the Hasbro Partial Hospital Program and an Associate Clinical Professor of Pediatrics at the Alpert Medical School of Brown University.

 My name is Neddra English.
 I am from Boston, Massachusetts and I currently reside in Waltham.
 I have been working with children for over 18 years.
 I love sports, dancing, Zumba Fitness, music and cooking.
 My energetic ability lights up a room, and my personality makes it easy to work with children.
 My main focus in life is try to help others as much as I can.
 Summer is my favorite season and I enjoy traveling the world.